 No, you cannot make your baby’s belly button an outie or innie.
 Not even the obstetrician can do it for you as the formation is natural.

 Contrary to popular belief, an outie is not formed due to the faulty cutting or clamping of the cord.
+It is due to weakness in the abdominal muscle.

 The practice of taping a coin on the belly button is prevalent among various cultures to push it inside.
 However, it does not help the navel in going in.